 Cashews are rich in antioxidants like vitamin E, which can not only help lower inflammation but also may help protect the body (and skin) against free radicals from air pollution or cigarette smoke and ultraviolet radiation from the sun, according to the National Institutes of Health (NIH).

 Cashews are also high in zinc, providing about 11 percent of your daily recommended value per one-ounce serving, according to the NIH.
-Like vitamin E, zinc is known for its anti-inflammatory effects, according to a June 2014 article published in Frontiers in Nutrition.
+Like vitamin E, zinc is known for its anti-inflammatory effects, according to a January 2017 article in Inflammopharmacology.
 This nutrient has been shown to benefit patients with acne, Joshua Zeichner, MD and the director of Cosmetic and Clinical Research Dermatology at Mount Sinai Hospital in New York, tells LIVESTRONG.com.

 Nuts are also high in healthy unsaturated fats, according to Harvard Health Publishing.
 Unsaturated fats are not only good for your heart health but may even have some skin-related benefits.